"What Should I Know About Sailing In The Caribbean?"

 Each country has its own rules.
 Not just for fishing but specifically for speargun fishing.
 Make sure you know the rules for that country.
 Ask Customs who can tell you if you don’t.

 4. Don’t possess a firearm

 It’s not worth it.
 A firearm limits your flexibility.
 It makes things more dangerous.
 Historically you are more likely to get killed in a piracy situation.
-And in most places you must hand them in as soon as you declare them.
-If you don’t declare it and are caught, this is considered arms trafficing = jail time.
+And in most places, you must hand them in as soon as you declare them.
+If you don’t declare it and are caught, this is considered arms trafficking = jail time.

 5. The sea-state might surprise you!

 The wind and sea-state between islands surprises many a sailor.
 Leaving or approaching an island's conditions can get BIG.
 Currents, wind acceleration zones, this is not just Atlantic conditions but Atlantic conditions affected by deep-to-shallow, land-mass funneling etc. This ain’t the Caribbean many people imagine.

 They can a) cost a lot and b) be dodgy.
 Once you find out who actually owns it (which may not be the person asking for the money), if you are happy with the price and decide to use one, dive it to make sure it is in decent shape.
 Especially in places like St Lucia.
 The exception here is the BVI where moorings are well kept and there are no hustlers to speak of.

 Eg. Tobago Cays in the Grenadines and parts of the BVI.
 Make sure you are aware of this before you enter them.
 Make sure you pay.
 And they tend not to accept credit cards so have the cash ready.

 Some places are safer than others.
 Nevertheless get in the habit of locking it regardless of where you are.